 Sector protection / unprotection can be implemented via two methods.
-The primary method requires VID on the $\overline{\text{RESET}}$ pin only, and can be implemented either in-system or via programming equipment.
+The primary method requires VID on the RESET pin only, and can be implemented either in-system or via programming equipment.
 Figure 2 shows the algorithm and the Sector Protect / Unprotect Timing Diagram illustrates the timing waveforms for this feature.
 This method uses standard microprocessor bus cycle timing.
 For sector unprotect, all unprotected sectors must first be protected prior to the first sector unprotect write cycle.
-The alternate method for protect/unprotect command.
+The alternate method for protection and unprotection is by software sector block protect/unprotect command.
 See Figure 2 for Command Flow.

 The device is shipped with all sectors unprotected.
 It is possible to determine whether a sector is protected or unprotected.
 See "Autoselect Mode" for details.